Drive sales on autopilot with ecommerce-focused features

 1. Pre-populate subject lines in email links

-Here’s how to link an email in WordPress and pre-populate subject lines for users.
+Here’s how to link an email in WordPress and pre-populate subject lines for users using HTML in the code editor.

 Step 1: Paste your mailto link into a WordPress post.
 It should look something like this: